 Is bardoxolone methyl being studied in other forms of CKD?

 The inflammatory processes that promote disease progression in diabetic CKD and Alport syndrome are similar to those underlying other forms of CKD.
 Bardoxolone methyl’s novel anti-inflammatory mechanism of action and clinical activity in Alport syndrome and diabetic CKD therefore encourage the study of bardoxolone methyl in additional, rare kidney diseases.
-Site activation is currently underway for the PHOENIX program studying bardoxolone in four additional rare causes of CKD.
 Similar to the Phase 2 portion of the CARDINAL study of bardoxolone in CKD caused by Alport syndrome, PHOENIX will be an open-label trial of bardoxolone orally-administered once-daily for 12 weeks, with a primary efficacy endpoint of change from baseline in the eGFR at week 12.
-The PHOENIX study will enroll patients with autosomal dominant polycystic kidney disease, IgA nephropathy, CKD associated with type 1 diabetes and focal segmental glomerulosclerosis, with approximately 20 to 30 patients enrolled per cohort.
-The company anticipates that data from the individual cohorts of PHOENIX will be released throughout the second half of 2018 and 2019.
+The PHOENIX study will enroll patients with autosomal dominant polycystic kidney disease, IgA nephropathy, CKD associated with type 1 diabetes and focal segmental glomerulosclerosis, with approximately 25 patients enrolled per cohort.

 - Imig, J.D. & Ryan,M.J.
 Immune and inflammatory role in renal disease.
 Compr.
 Physiol 3, 957-976 (2013).